zenna/Sigma.jl/README.md

 # Usage

 If you would just like to use Sigma jump to the Basic Usage section.
+Following that, you can look at the numerous simple examples in the `src/examples` directory.

 To help you understand the theory and mechanics of Sigma, I hope to add a series of IJulia notebooks which describe the various components.

 __Be warned__: the current list is very incomplete, and each notebook is itself incomplete: